Alternative Education Loans

 - The lender will check your credit worthiness and determine if you are eligible or need to obtain a co-borrower.

 - Submit any required documents to the lender.

-- After approval and all documents are on file, the lender will notify SUNY Canton that the loan is ready to be certified.
+- After approval and all documents are on file with required signatures, the lender will notify SUNY Canton that the loan is ready to be certified.

 - The lender will send payment directly to SUNY Canton on your behalf at the beginning of each semester.